DreymaR/BigBagKbdTrixPKL/README.md

 Getting EPKL up and running
 ---------------------------

+* Download a full copy of this repo or just its executable resources.
+    - Under [https://github.com/DreymaR/BigBagKbdTrixPKL/releases](Release) Assets, there's a .ZIP file with the files needed to run EPKL.
-* Download a copy of this repo.
-For instance, press the GitHub Download/Clone button and then unzip the file you got.
+    - If you also want the source code, press the GitHub Download/Clone button and then unzip the file you got.
-* Also make sure you have the EPKL.exe binary.
-This is the actual program, but it needs other files to work.
+    - If you download or clone the repo, you need to run Compile_EPKL.bat to produce the EPKL.exe binary.
+* **FAST LANE:** If you want "just Colemak" the simple way, then rename the EPKL_Layouts_Override.ini file so EPKL uses defaults.
+    - Otherwise, see below for how to set and/or edit the layout(s) you want.
-* The simplest way of running EPKL is to just put the main folder somewhere and run EPKL.exe any way you like!
+* Now, simply run EPKL.exe inside its main folder in any way you like!
 * EPKL, being portable, doesn't need an install with admin rights to work.
 You must still be allowed to run programs.

 * I usually put a shortcut to EPKL.exe in my Start Menu "Startup" folder so it starts on logon, per user.